 On September 17, 2014, the Company granted and issued an aggregate of 3,000,000 RSUs to officers and employees of the Company.
-Each RSU entitles an officer or an employee of the Company to receive one common share of the Company to be purchased in the secondary market by an independent trustee upon the vesting of such RSU, subject to acceleration upon a change of control of the Company.
-The 3,000,000 RSUs vest in three equal tranches, on each of January 1, 2015, January 1, 2016 and January 1, 2017.
+Each RSU entitled an officer or an employee of the Company to receive one common share of the Company to be purchased in the secondary market by an independent trustee upon the vesting of such RSU, subject to acceleration upon a change of control of the Company.
+The 3,000,000 RSUs vested in three equal tranches, on each of January 1, 2015, January 1, 2016 and January 1, 2017.
 The fair value of the RSUs was been determined to be \$0.55 per unit on the date of grant.

 On January 5, 2016, the Company granted and issued an aggregate of 500,000 RSUs to an officer of the Company.
-Each RSU entitles an officer or an employee of the Company to receive one common share of the Company to be purchased in the secondary market by an independent trustee upon the vesting of such RSU, subject to acceleration upon a change of control of the Company.
+Each RSU entitles the holder to receive one common share of the Company to be purchased in the secondary market by an independent trustee upon the vesting of such RSU, subject to acceleration upon a change of control of the Company.
 The 500,000 RSUs vest in three equal tranches, on each of January 5, 2017, January 5, 2018 and January 5, 2019.
 The fair value of these RSUs was determined to be \$0.26 per unit on the date of grant.

 On January 13, 2016, the Company granted and issued an aggregate of 875,000 RSUs to officers and employees of the Company.
-Each RSU entitles an officer or an employee of the Company to receive one common share of the Company to be purchased in the secondary market by an independent trustee upon the vesting of such RSU, subject to acceleration upon a change of control of the Company.
+Each RSU entitles the holder to receive one common share of the Company to be purchased in the secondary market by an independent trustee upon the vesting of such RSU, subject to acceleration upon a change of control of the Company.
 The 875,000 RSUs vest in three equal tranches, on each of February 1, 2016, February 1, 2017 and February 1, 2018.
 The fair value of these RSUs was determined to be \$0.23 per unit on the date of grant.